 A variant of the virus that causes COVID-19 is considered to be concerning when it increases the risk to human health.
 The risk to human health could be increased because a variant is able to:

 - Escape the immune protection provided by available COVID-19 vaccines or by natural infection with the virus that causes COVID-19

 - Make some treatments less effective

 Scientists have a system to categorize variants based on how concerning they are to the U.S. population.

 - Variants of concern show evidence of being concerning.
-There are currently five variants of concern in the United States that are being closely monitored and characterized by federal agencies.
-These are B.1.1.7, B.1.351, P.1, B.1.427 and B.1.429 and are discussed in more detail below.
+There are currently four variants of concern in the United States that are being closely monitored and characterized by federal agencies.
+These are B.1.1.7 (Alpha), B.1.351 (Beta), P.1 (Gamma), and B.1.617.2 (Delta) and are discussed in more detail below.